nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * <SERVICE_DESCRIPTION_URL> URL for service description
 * <REST_SERVICE_CODE> rest service code, not used for WSDL services
 * <SERVICE_TYPE> type of service, value from ``OPENAPI3``, ``REST``, ``WSDL``.
+* <SERVICE_TIMEOUT> timeout for service in seconds
+* <SERVICE_USE_SSL_AUTH> boolean value for specifying whether SSL authentication should be used
+* <SERVICE_URL_FOR_ALL> use same URL for all services for a given service description
+* <SERVICE_TIMEOUT_FOR_ALL> use same timeout value for all services for a given service description
+* <SERVICE_USE_SSL_AUTH_FOR_ALL> boolean value for specifying whether SSL authentication should be used for all services for a given service description
+* <SERVICE_IGNORE_WARNINGS> boolean value for indicating whether service related warnings should be ignored

 ### 3.3 Different ways of using the configuration file